OSH-2022/x-WowKiddy/README.md

 ## Project Summary

-This project aim to create a distributed dataset platform for shared images and videos.
+This project aims to create a distributed dataset platform for shared images and videos.
 We constructed the  system based on an open-source distributed file system JuiceFS.
 We extract the information from images and videos, storage them into a graph database, which allows users to view connection of files, as well as previewing images and videos online.
 Besides, some open-source tools like Prometheus and Grafana are used to monitor the system.
 Docker Compose is used to deploy the system.